Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Introduction and main results

 and the mollified empirical measure by

 The following properties of the kernel will be assumed:

 ~

+Throughout the paper, it will be supposed that the parameter $\rK$ is such that $\rK \geq \max (\pK', \qK')$, where $(\pK, \qK)$ are given in \eqref{HK}.
+Hence, even if some statements do not require the regularity assumption \eqref{HK3}, the parameter $\rK$ (when it appears) will always be considered larger than $\max (\pK', \qK')$.

 The Assumption \eqref{HK} is rather mild, and we provide in Section \ref{app:CZ} a sufficient condition which is easier to check in concrete examples.
-It covers many interesting cases that are fundamental examples in physics and biology, some of which can be very singular.
-We will detail several of them in Section \ref{sec:examples}, but as mentioned at the beginning of the introduction, we recall that the kernels of the $2d$ Navier-Stokes equation, of the parabolic-elliptic Keller-Segel PDE in any dimension, and the Riesz potentials (see \eqref{eq:defRiesz}) up to $s\leq d-2$, whether repulsive or attractive, satisfy \eqref{HK}.
-Note that the case of more singular kernels, e.g. Riesz kernels with $s\in(d-2,d-1)$ will be treated separately in Section \ref{sec:sing}.
+In Section \ref{sec:examples}, we show that Riesz potentials (see \eqref{eq:defRiesz}) up to $s\leq d-2$, whether repulsive or attractive, satisfy \eqref{HK}.
+Note that the case of more singular kernels, e.g. Riesz kernels with $s\in(d-2,d-1)$, will be treated separately in Section \ref{sec:sing}.

 ~